 Early Life and Education:

-Born in London on January 4, 1743 in a rich family, Joseph Banks inherited a sizeable fortune when his father, William Banks, a famous doctor, died.
+Born in London on January 4, 1743 in a rich Lincolnshire family, Joseph Banks was the son of William Banks, a wealthy landowner.
+As a child he was very fond of fishing and other country pursuits.
+Joseph was educated at Harrow and then attended Eton College in 1756.
 He took admission in Christ Church, Oxford, in 1760.
 When he left the college in 1763, he had an extensive knowledge of natural history, particularly of botany.

 Contributions and Achievements:

 Joseph Banks was elected a Fellow of the Royal Society in 1766 and the same year he travelled aboard the frigate HMS Niger to Newfoundland and Labrador to study their natural history.